autistic-symposium/autistic-cypherpunk-toolkit/README.md

 ---
 # Matic / Polygon

-* A [protocol and a framework](https://polygon.technology/)for building and connecting Ethereum-compatible blockchain networks.
+* A [protocol and a framework](https://polygon.technology/) for building and connecting Ethereum-compatible blockchain networks.

 ---